ASCII404/CTF-Writeups/General_Skills/Obedient Cat.md

 # Method of approach

-1. Download the file with wget:
+1. Download the file with wget or by other means:
 >  `wget https://mercury.picoctf.net/static/2d24d50b4ebed90c704575627f1f57b2/flag
 `

-2. Locate the file in any way you want.
+2. Locate the file.
-3. Use `cat <filename>` to see file content
+3. Use `cat <filename>` to see file content.

 # picoCTF{s4n1ty_v3r1f13d_f28ac910}